tizu69/plugin-headmate/README.md

 To edit a head you placed earlier, hold nothing and click the head with the wand, or shift-click the block to see a list of all the heads in the block.
 You can edit or delete heads from this list.
-You can alternatively delete all heads in the block by Left-clicking with the wand and a Lava Bucket.
+You can alternatively delete all heads in the block by Left-clicking with the wand and a pair of Shears.

 To change the hitbox of the head block, press Left Click while holding the wand.
 This will toggle between a pass-through and a solid block.
 You can also add a